 Lastly, since 2013 the Swiss embassy has organised regular talks and panel discussions on innovation, education and research under the label ‘Think Swiss: A Vision of the Future’.
 The discussions are designed to offer a platform for scientists and companies from the two countries to meet.

 Swiss nationals in France

-In 2017, over 195,700 Swiss nationals were registered with the Swiss embassy and consulates-general in France.
+In 2019, approximately 200,000 Swiss nationals were registered with the Swiss embassy and consulates general in France.
 Swiss nationals in France form the largest Swiss community abroad.

 Cultural exchanges between Switzerland and France are long-standing, rich and diverse.
 For more than 30 years, Pro Helvetia has been financing the «Centre culturel suisse» in Paris, which is mandated to promote and disseminate contemporary Swiss cultural production.
 The Swiss Embassy in Paris, as well as the Consulates General of Lyon, Marseille and Strasbourg, facilitate and support communication around Swiss cultural events programmed by numerous French partner institutions.
 The relevant state bodies meet regularly for cultural exchange.

 In 1798 Switzerland opened its first diplomatic representation abroad, in Paris, and as a result, a Swiss consulate was soon opened in Bordeaux.
 At the end of the 19th century France was the only nation with a diplomatic representation in Bern.